Xiao Zhan: 2019–2020: Breakthrough

+In late 2020, Xiao Zhan was filming Ace Troops, which wrapped production on 14 December 2020.

-2021–present: Rising popularity
+2021–2022: Rising popularity

 In February 2021, the drama Douluo Continent, adapted from the acclaimed book series of the same name by Tang Jia San Shao, premiered in multiple platforms.
 Xiao played as the protagonist Tang San, a rare wielder of dual martial souls.
-Douluo Continent is one of the most successful dramas in China gaining a total of 5.70 billion views, with the highest single-day broadcast volume of 211 million views and averages 138 million views per episode.
-The show was also broadcast abroad in Japan, Thailand, US in different platforms such as WeTV, Amazon Prime, and cable channels.
-Douluo Continent was also mentioned by China Literature as one of the most successful dramas adopted from IP of the year.
-Douluo Continent was successful despite its data suppression.
+Douluo Continent was one of the most successful dramas in China with a total of 5.70 billion views, and the highest single-day broadcast volume of 211 million views and averages 138 million views per episode.
+It was also mentioned by China Literature as one of the most successful dramas adopted from IP of the year.
+On 22 April 2021, he made his stage debut starring in Yang Hua's version of the critically acclaimed eight-hour drama A Dream Like a Dream (如夢之夢.

 On 29 March 2021, Xiao was announced as the main lead Shi Ying in historical drama The Longest Promise inspired by the fantasy novel "Mirror: Zhu Yan" (朱颜) by author Cang Yue (沧月).
 The series wrapped on 4 August 2021, and the first trailer was released on 7 June 2021.